 3. Discover the Final Resting Place for the Egyptian Pharaohs

-Within the heart of a mountain in Luxor lies a portal to the heavens to more than 63 tombs some of which are 20 tombs of Kings and Queens from the 16th to the 11th century BC during Egypt new kingdom.
-Valley of the Kings is on the west bank on the Nile and consists of tombs and chambers to the royal family and many nobles filled with incredible treasures and the most beautiful ancient artwork.
+Within the heart of a mountain in Luxor exists a portal to the heavens leading to more than 63 tombs some of which are 20 tombs of Kings and Queens from the 16th to the 11th century BC during Egypt new kingdom.
+Valley of the Kings is on the west bank of the Nile and consists of tombs and chambers to the royal family and many nobles filled with incredible treasures and the most beautiful ancient artwork.
 The first pharaoh ever buried there is Tutmosis I then came to the full dynasty of Ramsess, Hatshepsut, Amenhotep, and the Boy-King Tutankhamun.
-The valley became one of the world heritage sites in 1979.
+The valley became one of the world heritage sites of the UNESCO in 1979.

 Luxor temple is like a lunar flower illuminating heavenly rays from the moon that showcases the artistic spirit of ancient times.
 It was created in the 1400 BCE during the reign of Pharaoh Amenhotep III under the name “Ipetresyet” which means “The Southern Sanctuary”.
 It was mainly dedicated to the God Amun of the Theban Triad who represents the concept of rejuvenation of kingship.
 The temple has the most magnificent extensive decorations & constructions that can be best explored at night under the starry clouds of Luxor.

 5. Enjoy Dinner Cruise at Night on the Nile

-There is nothing more magical to your Christmas spirit than a dinner cruise as you will board a Dinner cruise on the soulful heavenly Nile, dine on the delicious cuisines of ancient Egypt and cast your eyes on a colorful belly dancing show with a folklore band featuring a hypnotic Tannoura spin in keeping with Egypt’s whirling dervish’s tradition.
+There is nothing more magical to your Christmas spirit than a dinner cruise as you will board a Dinner cruise on the soulful heavenly Nile, dine on the delicious cuisines of ancient Egypt and cast your eyes on a colorful belly dancing show with a folklore band featuring a hypnotic Tannoura spin in keeping with Egypt’s marvelous traditions.

 6. Visiting the Coptic Attractions of Old Cairo